 SERNOVA CORP.
-MANAGEMENT'S DISCUSSION AND ANALYSIS Three Months Ended January 31, 2012
+MANAGEMENT'S DISCUSSION AND ANALYSIS Three and Six Months Ended April 30, 2012

-The following discussion and analysis ("MD&A") provides Management's perspective on the financial position, results of operations and cash flows of the Company on a consolidated basis for the Three Months Ended January 31, 2012 and 2011.
-This analysis should be read in conjunction with the Condensed Consolidated Interim Financial Statements of the Company and related notes enclosed herein as at January 31, 2012.
+The following discussion and analysis ("MD&A") provides Management's perspective on the financial position, results of operations and cash flows of the Company on a consolidated basis for the Three and Six Months Ended April 30, 2012 and 2011.
+This analysis should be read in conjunction with the Condensed Consolidated Interim Financial Statements of the Company and related notes as at and for the Three and Six Months Ended April 30, 2012.
 Such Condensed Consolidated Interim Financial Statements are unaudited and have been prepared by management reflecting the adoption of International Financial Reporting Standards ("IFRS").
 For all periods up to and including October 31, 2011, the Company presented its consolidated financial statements in accordance with Canadian Generally Accepted Accounting Principles ("Canadian GAAP").

-Accordingly, the Company has prepared Condensed Consolidated Interim Financial Statements that comply with IFRS applicable for periods beginning on or after November 1, 2011 as described in the accounting policies.
-In preparing the Condensed Consolidated Interim Financial Statements, the opening consolidated statement of financial position was prepared as at November 1, 2010, the Company's date of transition to IFRS.
-Note 21 explains the principal adjustments made by the company in restating its Canadian GAAP consolidated statement of financial position as at November 1, 2010, and its previously published Canadian GAAP consolidated financial statements for the Year Ended October 31, 2011, to be in compliance with IFRS.
+Accordingly, the Company has prepared Condensed Consolidated Interim Financial Statements that comply with IFRS applicable for periods beginning on or after November 1, 2011 in accordance with the accounting policies as described in note 3 to the January 31, 2012 unaudited condensed consolidated interim financial statements.
+Note 19 to the condensed consolidated interim financial statements for the Three and Six Months Ended April 30, 2012 explains the principal adjustments made by the Company in restating its Canadian GAAP consolidated statement of financial position and equity as at April 30, 2011, and its previously published Canadian GAAP consolidated statement of loss for the Three and Six Months Ended April 30, 2011 to be in compliance with IFRS.